Josh Taves

-Josh Heinrich Taves (a.k.a.
-Josh Heinrich; born May 13, 1972, in Watsonville, California) is a former professional American football player.
+Josh Heinrich Taves (born May 13, 1972, in Watsonville, California) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Northeastern Huskies.

 Biography

 Taves is Jewish.
 He grew up in Truro, MA, played football for Dennis-Yarmouth Regional High School, and for Northeastern University, where he twice made the Jewish All-American team.

 He was named NFL Europe's 1998 Most Valuable Defensive Player, after he was co-leader in sacks in the league with 9 in 10 games for the Barcelona Dragons.

+Taves signed with the Buffalo Destroyers of the Arena Football League for the 2000 season.
+On March 21, 2000, he was traded to the Orlando Predators for Mile Black.

-In the National Football League, he played defensive end for 29 games over three seasons for the Oakland Raiders and the Carolina Panthers.
+In the NFL, he played defensive end for 29 games over three seasons for the Oakland Raiders and the Carolina Panthers.